Military history of Australia: Frontier warfare, 1788–1934

 The reactions of the native Aboriginal inhabitants to the sudden arrival of British settlers in Australia were varied, but were inevitably hostile when the settlers' presence led to competition over resources, and to the occupation of the indigenous inhabitants' lands.
 European diseases decimated Aboriginal populations, and the occupation or destruction of lands and food resources sometimes led to starvation.
 By and large neither the British nor the Aborigines approached the conflict in an organised sense and conflict occurred between groups of settlers and individual tribes rather than systematic warfare.
 At times, however, the frontier wars did see the involvement of British soldiers and later mounted police units.
 Not all Aboriginal groups resisted white encroachment on their lands, while many Aborigines served in mounted police units and were involved in attacks on other tribes.

-Fighting between Aborigines and Europeans was localised as the Aborigines did not form confederations capable of sustained resistance.
+Fighting between Aboriginal people and Europeans was localised as the Aboriginal people did not form confederations capable of sustained resistance.
 As a result, there was not a single war, but rather a series of violent engagements and massacres across the continent.
 Organised or disorganised however, a pattern of frontier warfare emerged with Aboriginal resistance beginning in the 18th century and continuing into the early 20th century.
 This warfare contradicts the popular and at times academic "myth" of peaceful settlement in Australia.
 Faced with Aboriginal resistance settlers often reacted with violence, resulting in a number of indiscriminate massacres.
 Among the most famous is the Battle of Pinjarra in Western Australia in 1834.
 Such incidents were not officially sanctioned however, and after the Myall Creek massacre in New South Wales in 1838 seven Europeans were hanged for their part in the killings.
 However, in Tasmania the so-called Black War was fought between 1828 and 1832, and aimed at driving most of the island's native inhabitants onto a number of isolated peninsulas.
 Although it began in failure for the British, it ultimately resulted in considerable casualties amongst the native population.